Ulster Bank's Transfer Notification

 Ulster Bank Limited is transferring to NatWest

-We’re planning to ask the High Court of Justice in Northern Ireland for approval to transfer most of the Ulster Bank Limited business to NatWest using a Court approved Banking Business Transfer Scheme (“Scheme”).
+On 7 April 2021, the High Court of Justice in Northern Ireland granted us permission to transfer most of the Ulster Bank Limited business to NatWest using a Court approved Banking Business Transfer Scheme (“Scheme”).

 There is no change to your everyday banking.
 You’ll continue to receive the same products, using the same branch, same sort code and account number and same card and cheque book, under the same Ulster Bank brand as you do today.